NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Also added `CHOKIDAR_USEPOLLING=true` to frontend environment in `docker-compose.override.yml` to ensure hot reloading

   - Noticed rate limiting was not functioning as expected at some point since switching over to Docker.
 Was able to go beyond the limit threshold, and was getting limited across IPs.
-Discovered this was due to a multi-worker concurrency issue.
-Fixed by replacing custom rate-limiting logic with flask-limiter.
-Set default limiting for all API endpoints to be 200 per minute, and the `/massbank/<algorithm>` endpoint to be 20 per 5 minutes.
+Discovered this was due to a multi-worker concurrency issue. ~~Fixed by replacing custom rate-limiting logic with flask-limiter.
+Set default limiting for all API endpoints to be 200 per minute, and the `/massbank/<algorithm>` endpoint to be 20 per 5 minutes.~~ Decided to remove all rate limiting logic and rely on Render for abuse prevention.
+App level rate limiting is overkill at this stage (CPU intensive operations already provides a natural sort of rate limiting).
+May implement Redis-backed rate limiting if needed in the future.

 ### [2025-08-30] Hot Reloading for Development